vincentbergeron33/How-to-avoid-scam-in-Crypto-world/README.md

 ### Validator Testing

-- HTML validator have been completed and all errors and waring have been fixed.
+- HTML validator have been completed and all errors and warnings have been fixed.

 ![HTML validator](assets/images/HTML-validator.png)